orzeech/tier-calculator/frontend/README.md

 The components are using the hook defined in `use-http.ts` and the API methods defined in `api.ts`.
 There are no extra libraries being used at this moment.

+# Tier configuration

+Tiers are configured in [tiers.json](src/config/tiers.json) file.
+By modifying this file, you can change the display of the given tier.
+Please make sure that the `from` and `to` values are consistent with the backend (see [backend README](../backend/README.md)).

 # TODO

 - **Styling** - The styling is very basic right now